Identify Vintage and Collectible American Pottery Dogs[retrieved from https://www.cajunc.com/art-pottery-dogs]

 Broadmoor Pottery of Colorado Springs made a small dachshund in brown and maybe a miniature mutt with floppy ears and big eyes.
-Darlene Dommel shows that pooch in Collector's Encyclopedia of the Dakota Potteries: Identification & Values as Dickinson Clay Products, not Broadmoor.
+Darlene Dommel shows that pooch in (affiliate link) Collector's Encyclopedia of the Dakota Potteries: Identification & Values as Dickinson Clay Products, not Broadmoor.
 I've seen it identified as Broadmoor as well.

 Rocky Mountain Art Pottery made a 10-inch poodle figurine.